valunair/crewissues/README.md

 ## Issues model
 **Describe the bug**
 A clear and concise description of what the bug is.
-Please upload the Laravel logs as well from `storage/logs/laravel.log` (or the file with the correct date)
+Please add the link of the shared error if error is showed.

 **Version**
 Please enter the version